Author: Kresha Faber

 The other benefit is that you don’t need expensive or fancy equipment – just regular kitchen tools and maybe a few things you hadn’t already had on hand – like a kitchen thermometer, in my case, since my previous one broke – in order to make the recipes.
 It does take time for you and your family to get used to “real” foods without all of the artificial ingredients, but once you do you’ll wonder what took you so long!

 About the Author of

 Kresha Faber is the author and editor of Nourishing Joy, a website dedicated to real food, sustainable living, natural homemaking, and joyful parenting.
 She is passionate about sharing ways to make small, simple changes to live more healthily, frugally, and sustainably.
 Kresha is also a contributing writer to Keeper of the Home and GNOWFGLINS.
 You can visit her website at www.nourishingjoy.com.

-Disclosure: I received a free copy of this book in hopes that I would write a review.
-The opinions expressed above are our own.
+Disclosure: I received a copy of this book in hopes that I would publish a review.
+The opinions expressed above are my own.